-Grade 4 Grade 8 Grade 12 Changes in Living Systems Giude o Giute 12 Heredity and Reproduction: Li fe cycles (4), reproduction and the aracteristics (8), the molecular bas L4.5: Plants and animals have life cycles.
+Grade 4 Grade 8 Grade 12 Graue o Grade 12 Changes in Living Systems Heredity and Reproduction: Life cycles (4), reproduction and the influence of heredity and the environment on an offspring's characteristics (8), the molecular basis of heredity (12).
+L4.5: Plants and animals have life cycles.
 Both plants and animals begin life and develop into adults, reproduce, and eventually die.
 The details of this life cycle are different for different organisms.
 L4.6: Plants and animals closely resemble their parents.
 L8.9: Reproduction is a characteristic of all living systems; because no individual organism lives forever, reproduction is essential to the continuation of every species.
 Some organisms reproduce asexually.
 Other organisms reproduce sexually.
 L8.10: The characteristics of organisms are influenced by heredity and environment.
 For some characteristics, inheritance is more important; for other characteristics, interactions with the environment are more important.
 L12.8: Hereditary information is contained in genes, which are located in the chromosomes of each cell.
 A human cell contains many thousands of different genes.
 One or many genes can determine an inherited trait of an individual, and a single gene can influence more than one trait.
 L12.9: The genetic information encoded in DNA molecules provides instructions for assembling protein molecules.
 Genes are segments of DNA molecules.
 Inserting, deleting, or substituting DNA segments can alter genes.
 An altered gene may be passed on to every cell that develops from it.
 The resulting features may help, harm, or have little or no effect on the offspring's success in its environment.
 L12.10: Sorting and recombination of genes in sexual reproduction results in a great variety of possible gene combinations from the offspring of any two parents.